 Year-End Tax Planning

 The holidays are coming and people start thinking about year-end moves to minimize their taxes.
-Every week between Christmas and New Year’s Day we field a zillion questions on year-end tax planning.
+Every day between Christmas and New Year’s Day we field a zillion questions on year-end tax planning.
 While some ideas are great, there are pitfalls and sucker-holes.
 We’ll talk about tax deductions in general.
 We’ll talk about last-minute tax moves.
 And Yes, we’ll talk about automobiles.
 They always seems to top the list of good ideas (or at least most business owners think so).
-First, let’s chat about the recent 2017 Tax Cuts & Jobs Act reform and how it applies to 2019.

 Marginal Tax Rates